Rishika-Acharrjee/Group-19/README.md

 1. **Clone the Repository**: Clone this repository to your local machine using the following command:

 2. **Add Your Lab Notebook Entry**:
-- Open the `lab_notebook.tex` file.
+- Open the `main.tex` file.
-- Locate the section assigned to you (or add a new section with your name, roll number, and department).
+- Locate the section assigned to you (or add a new section).
 - Write your lab notebook entry in LaTeX format.

 3. **Commit Your Changes**:
 - After adding your entry, commit the changes with a meaningful message.
 Example:
   ```
-  git add lab_notebook.tex
+  git add main.tex
   git commit -m "Added lab entry by [Your Name]"
   ```